blthai/odin-landing-page/README.md

 Here is the link to the creative commons license that is also linked in the bottom right of the webpages of the links listed above. https://creativecommons.org/licenses/by-sa/2.0/

-The images used have not been modified from their original state on Antdude3001's flickr page.
+The images used have been slightly cropped from their original state on Antdude3001's flickr page.

 Thank you for providing these free public images Antdude3001!